 ^^ Back to top

-Most women will have some reaction to the drugs.
-Most of the time the side effects are mild and include:
+Many women will have some reaction to the medications used during IVF.
+Most of the time, the side effects are mild and may include:

 - hot flushes